Pipeline Processor

 make testpsim

-implementation, only that the other instructions still work correctly.
-Once you can execute the benchmark programs correctly, then you should check it with the regression tests in archlab/ptest
+This will run psim on the benchmark programs and compare results with yis.
+This does not test your iaddq implementation, only that the other instructions still work correctly.
+Once you can execute the benchmark programs correctly, then you should check it with the regression tests in archlab/ptest.

-To test your implementation of the iaddq
+To test your implementation of the iaddq instruction:

 # in the archlab/ptest directory